 However, all these solutions depend on some level of user action or input.
 Although seniors are increasingly empowered and highly engaged with technology, what they — like all consumers — want is effortless, intuitive experience.

-Passive monitoring - the missing piece of the puzzle
+Passive monitoring technology - the missing piece of the puzzle

 Wearable tech is, of course, effective only if the user remembers to put it on.
 And even the most intelligent virtual assistant or smart home hub needs to be asked the right questions.

-That’s why passive monitoring solutions hold the greatest promise in terms of enhancing well-being.
+That’s why passive monitoring technology holds the greatest promise in terms of enhancing well-being.

 Seniors, whether they choose to age in place or in a senior living community, need passive monitored well-being technology that safeguards them around the clock, without needing to be activated or instructed.